Published on May 21st, 2013 | by Ozlem Avcioglu0

 Almadraba Beach is really getting back to basics.
 Surrounded by mountains yet basking in sunshine throughout the day, come here if you want raw nature.
 The pebble beach is visited mostly by locals and snorkelers.
 The stony shore is home to plenty of fish and crustaceans.
 Though not officially a nudist beach, don’t be surprised if some people are relaxing with their swimsuits folded away.

-To find Cala Almadraba, you need to follow the coastal road east from Playa Levante.
+To find Cala Almadraba or travel to Perth to Exmouth road trip from natural beauty and awe-inspiring landscapes, you need to follow the coastal road east from Playa Levante.
 You’ll find a carpark on one of the bends.
 Park up here and scramble down the hillside to enjoy the natural beauty of Benidorm.